fc-minecraft/hoc2021-makecode-md/moon.md

 # Mission Moon

 ## Step 1
-You need to dock your agent with the space module.
+Dock your agent with the space module.
 You cannot count the spaces that the AGENT must move to complete the mission.
-You might want to think about the moves required before coding and you will need to use the information the Mathematician provides to complete the task.
+Think about the moves required and use the Mathematician's information.

 #### ~ tutorialhint
 Use the ``||agent.agent move||`` and ``||agent.agent turn||`` blocks within the ``||blocks.on start||`` block to position your agent forward 25, right 17, and down 3.